machbase/machbase-neo/docs/tutorials/wave-chart.md

 ---
+title: Let's make waves
 parent: Tutorials
-title: Wave data and monitoring
 layout: default
 has_children: true
 ---

-# Wave data and monitoring
+# Let's make waves

 Through this tutorial, We are going to cover serveral different ways how to write data into Machbase-neo and read from it.